Dory Lobel

 Dory Lobel is an American musician, songwriter, composer and producer.
-Beginning his professional music career at the age of 18, Lobel is perhaps best known for playing in the house band for NBC's The Voice, and for performing with multi-platinum recording artists including Backstreet Boys, Colbie Caillat, Jesse McCartney, Hilary Duff and Enrique Iglesias.
+Beginning his professional music career at the age of 18, Lobel is perhaps best known for playing in the house band for NBC's The Voice, and performing with multi-platinum recording artists including Backstreet Boys, Colbie Caillat, Jesse McCartney, Hilary Duff and Enrique Iglesias.

 Early life

 Lobel was born February 15, 1980, in Boston, Massachusetts, and raised in Tel-Aviv, Israel.
-He began studying music at the age of 3 when he asked his parents to buy him a guitar.
+He began studying music at age 3 when he asked his parents to buy him a guitar.
 Throughout his formative years, Lobel studied piano and attended the Tel-Aviv School of the Arts, where he focused mainly on the visual arts.

-At the age of 13, Lobel began taking lessons with a local guitar instructor, and after several years of private lessons, he started learning music directly from his record collection studying the styles of guitar greats such as Jeff Beck, Jimi Hendrix and Albert King and artists such as Stevie Wonder, Earth Wind & Fire and Pink Floyd.
+At age 13, Lobel began taking lessons with a local guitar instructor, and after several years of private lessons, he started learning music directly from his record collection studying the styles of guitar greats such as Jeff Beck, Jimi Hendrix and Albert King and artists such as Stevie Wonder, Earth, Wind & Fire, and Pink Floyd.